SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

 3. The `torch.profiler.profile` function takes some additional arguments.
 What argument would you need to set to also profile the memory usage?
-(Hint: this [page](https://pytorch.org/docs/stable/profiler.html)) Try doing it to the simple example above and make sure to sort the sample by `self_cpu_memory_usage`.
+(Hint: this [page](https://pytorch.org/docs/stable/profiler.html)) Try doing it on the simple example above and make sure to sort the samples by `self_cpu_memory_usage`.

 4. As mentioned we can also get a graphical output for better inspection.
-After having done a profiling try to export the results with:
+After having done profiling try to export the results with:

     ```python
     prof.export_chrome_trace("trace.json")
     ```

-    you should be able to visualize the file by going to `chrome://tracing` in any chromium based web browser.
+    You should be able to visualize the file by going to `chrome://tracing` in any chromium-based web browser.
     Can you still identify the information printed in the previous exercises from the visualizations?

-5. Running profiling on a single forward step can produce misleading results as it only provides a single sample that may depend on what background processes that are running on your computer.
+5. Running profiling on a single forward step can produce misleading results, as it only provides a single sample that may depend on what background processes are running on your computer.
 Therefore it is recommended to profile multiple iterations of your model.
-If this is the case then we need to include `prof.step()` to tell the profiler when we are doing a new iteration
+If this is the case then we need to include `prof.step()` to tell the profiler when we are doing a new iteration.

     ```python
     with profile(...) as prof: